open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-plans.md

 One of the simplest forms of compensation is direct sponsorship.
 Companies and individuals can support developers who work on open source projects through platforms like [GitHub Sponsors](https://github.com/sponsors) or [Patreon](https://www.patreon.com/).
 These platforms offer recurring or one-time payments, enabling developers to receive financial rewards for their efforts.
 For more insights on sponsorship, explore [open source sponsorship](https://www.license-token.com/wiki/open-source-sponsorship).

 Bounty programs also provide monetary incentives.
 Platforms like [Bountysource](https://www.bountysource.com/) allow entities to post tasks with attached financial rewards.
 Developers can then claim these bounties by resolving specific issues or implementing desired features.
+Learn more about [developer compensation models](https://www.license-token.com/wiki/developer-compensation-models).

 ### Grants and Fellowships